mosaic-design-system/docs/src/components/alert.md

       ## What is an Alert?

       An Alert is a method of communicating a contextual message.
-They provide users with important feedback, which allows them to understand a state that affects the entire system, the page, or the form.
+They provide users with important feedback, which allows them to understand a state that affects the entire system, a page, or a form.

       - - -